 check_key_uniqueness(df, config)

-QC-14: Check minimum row count threshold
+QC-14: Check row count bounds and optional file size

 Description